arup-group/cookiecutter-pypackage/docs/tutorial.md

 This is due to existing projects being very difficult to update to meet strict rules.
 If you are starting a project from scratch, you may like to add more rules for it to check from its [extensive list](https://beta.ruff.rs/docs/rules/).

+5. **limiting conda build architectures**.
+By default, the conda package (if you choose to have one built) will build one package for all architectures (i.e., windows, linux, macos, ...).
+Usually, your dependencies will be aligned with this: they will also be installable on any architecture.
+However, there are times when you might have a dependency that can not be installed on e.g., Windows.
+If that is the case, be sure to dive into `conda.recipe/meta.yaml` and change some lines in `build` following the comments there.

 ## Keeping your project up-to-date

 We may make changes to this template that you want to pull into your project after you have created it.